Student Health Insurance Policy

 Students who do not enroll in or waive U-SHIP coverage by the waiver deadline will be automatically enrolled in U-SHIP by default, will remain in U-SHIP for the remainder of the plan year, and will be responsible for the full cost of the insurance premium.
 This default enrollment is binding for the entire plan year.

-Students approved to register as a student after the insurance deadline must submit a manual insurance enrollment/waiver application within 10 days of registration if they wish to waive U-SHIP coverage.
+Students approved to register as a student after the insurance deadline must submit a manual insurance enrollment/waiver application to the on-campus insurance office within 10 days of registration if they wish to waive U-SHIP coverage.
 Failure to do so will result in the student remaining enrolled in U-SHIP coverage for the remainder of the plan year.

 For more information about enrollment and waiver requirements visit https://wellness.uchicago.edu/page/u-ship-waiver-information.

-A student who wishes to waive U-SHIP must provide proof of comparable coverage that meets University requirements and must show that the coverage is valid for the entire academic year (September 1 – August 31).
+A student who wishes to waive U-SHIP must provide proof of comparable coverage that meets University requirements and must show that the coverage is valid for the entire academic year (September 1 – August 31 OR the end of their academic program, whichever comes first).
 Students who wish to waive U-SHIP must do so each academic year.
 Waivers are subject to audit by the University to ensure the plan meets comparable coverage requirements.

 The decision to enroll (including automatic enrollment by default) or waive U-SHIP coverage is binding for the remaining plan year, with the following exceptions: